AUTO-MAS-Project/AUTO-MAS-docs/en/developer/getting-start.md

 yarn install
 ```

-If the Electron binary download is slow or fails, use the npmmirror for a one-shot install:
+If the Electron binary download is slow or fails, use npmmirror for a one-shot install:

 ```bash
 yarn cross-env ELECTRON_MIRROR="https://npmmirror.com/mirrors/electron/" yarn install